gge-ucd/r-davis-in-class-yosekestrel/README.md

 1) Clone this repository to your computer (just like we did for the last repository, so that it's an R Project as well)
 2) Add the same folders as Martha outlined last class
 3) Add an image to your images folder
+4) Add an R script to your scripts folder, and name it "week_3_class_code"
-4) Put an X in the box below, next to "Completed by student"
+5) Put an X in the box below, next to "Completed by student"
-5) Commit all your changes and push them to GitHub
+6) Commit all your changes and push them to GitHub

 As always, let us know if you have any questions!